JuliaDiff/ChainRulesCore.jl/docs/src/index.md

  -------------------------------

-## Example of using ChainRules directly.
+## Example of using ChainRules directly

 While ChainRules is largely intended as a backend for autodiff systems, it can be used directly.
 In fact, this can be very useful if you can constrain the code you need to differentiate to only use things that have rules defined for.